Uniform bases for ideal arrangements: Uniform bases for the ideal arrangements in a root subsystem

 \section{Uniform bases for the ideal arrangements in a root subsystem}

 In this section we prove that uniform bases for the ideal arrangements in a root subsystem of given a root system can be obtained from that of the given root system.
-From this point of view, one can see that uniform bases of types $E_6$ and $E_7$ can be obtained from that of type $E_8$.

-Recall that $\mathfrak{t}$ is a real euclidean space of dimension $n$ and $\Phi \subset \mathfrak{t}^*$ an irreducible root system.
+Recall that $\mathfrak{t}$ is a real Euclidean space of dimension $n$ and $\Phi \subset \mathfrak{t}^*$ an irreducible root system.
 Under the isomorphism $\mathfrak{t} \cong \mathfrak{t}^*$ induced from the inner product $( \ , \ )$ on $\mathfrak{t}$, the image of a root $\alpha \in \mathfrak{t}^*$ is denoted by $\hat\alpha \in \mathfrak{t}$.
 We also denote $\check\beta \in \mathfrak{t}^*$ by the image of $\beta \in \mathfrak{t}$, that is,

 Let $\alpha_1,\ldots, \alpha_n$ be the simple roots and its dual basis is denoted by $\beta_1,\ldots,\beta_n$ in this section.
 Let $S$ be a nonempty subset of $[n]$ and $\mathfrak{t}'$ a subspace of $\mathfrak{t}$ spanned by $\hat\alpha_i$ for $i \in S$.
 Note that $\mathfrak{t}'$ is orthogonal to $\beta_i$ for $i \notin S$: